Aarlington/pneumonia-covid-classifier/README.md

 The requirements.txt file installs a headless version of opencv for image processing at the prediction stage, this is what was most compatible when deploying to production with Google App Engine, feel free to tinker with it.

-## How To
+## How To Use

-To run the classifier in your browser, execute: python app.py "-m, --model" optional arguments
+To run the classifier in your browser, execute in terminal: python app.py "-m, --model" optional arguments

 ##